phi-xi/twim/README.md

     Place a copy of this folder into the server's WWW directory with the images to be managed.
-The 'ims' directory contains a .htaccess file to protect the directory; note to edit this file for secure configuration.
+The 'twim/' directory contains a .htaccess file to protect the directory; note to edit this file for secure configuration.